fergald/explainer-bfcache-ccns/api.md

 ## Proposed solution

-Allow sites to declare that certain cookies should cause the site's documents to be evicted from BFCache.
+Allow sites to declare that certain state changes in cookies or storage should cause the site's documents to be evicted from BFCache.

-Cookies are the best practice way to store authentication tokens.
-For sites that use them,
-a change in authentication state will be accompanied by a change in cookies.
+When authentication state changes, a site using cookies for authentication will see a change in cookies.
-Other cookies beyond authentication may also be relevant to whether a document should be evicted, e.g. cookies for shopping cart contents.
+A site using the `Authentication` header should see a change in stored token(s).

-Evicting when cookies change strikes a balance between impact and ease of implementation.
+Evicting when cookies or storage changes strikes a balance between impact and ergonomics for site developers.
-Declaring a set of relevant cookies is low overhead.
+Declaring a set of relevant cookies or storage keys is low overhead.
-Evicting when cookies change
-ensures that documents are not restored from BFCache after authentication state changes.
+It ensures that documents are not restored from BFCache after authentication state changes.

 Evicting when cookies change
 causes a relatively low rate of eviction.
 Chrome's analysis shows that fewer than 50% of documents